zd4y/discordbot/README.md

 My first discord bot created using python, with some moderation commands and a youtube notifier for the channel "Absolute".

-To do:

-- [ ] Use a database instead of a json file for the config

 ## Setup/Usage

 ### Requirements